hoonsbory/browser-runtime-js/README.md

 ## :page_with_curl: ​Summary

-> Implementing how event loops, call stacks, and web APIs interact with each other via JavaScript
+> Implementing the interaction between event loops, call stacks, and web APIs in JavaScript.
 <br>

 ### Description

-You can see in what order the prepared function objects are executed.
+The order in which the prepared function objects are executed can be observed.

 ```javascript
 function func1() {